33% off, foreverNew customers · code · ends Aug 31

 Mid-market, $10M+.
 Layer in intent (6sense) and orchestration (Clay) once you have a RevOps team to run them.
 Consider ZoomInfo or Cognism for enterprise or EMEA coverage, with Cleanlist as the cost-efficient layer for the bulk of enrichment.
 The trap here is buying enterprise data for every record when a waterfall covers most of them at a fraction of the cost.

-Single-source enterprise tools ran up to $0.84 per accurate record on the same list.
-Because every downstream layer (engagement, intent, revenue intelligence) inherits this data, the cheapest accurate foundation compounds across the entire stack.
+Credit pricing scales with the records you actually enrich instead of headcount, and annual billing takes 25% off.
+Because every downstream layer (engagement, intent, revenue intelligence) inherits this data, an accurate foundation compounds across the entire stack.

 Source: Cleanlist Pricing